campaign-layer/origin-sdk/README.md

 ### Constructor

 - `clientId` - The client ID of your app.
 This is required to authenticate users with the Camp SDK.
-- `redirectUri` - The the URI to redirect to after the user completes oauth for any of the socials.
+- `redirectUri` - The URI to redirect to after the user completes oauth for any of the socials.
 Defaults to `window.location.href`.

 ```js
 import { Auth } from "camp-sdk";